Don Gellers: Legal career in Maine

 In his pursuit of justice for the Passamaquoddy people, Gellers often clashed with the police and other authorities.
 In 1965 he alerted state and national media when the county attorney chose not to prosecute five white men who had been accused in the beating death of an Indian man, and in 1967 he represented several Indians who had been involved in a fight with a policeman and who claimed to have been victims of police brutality as a consequence.

-He also worked with tribal leaders on a land claim that led to the Maine Indian Claims Settlement Act of 1980.
+Gellers also worked with tribal leaders on a land claim that led to the Maine Indian Claims Settlement Act of 1980.
 Tom Tureen, who became the tribe's lawyer in the 1970s, worked for Gellers as an intern in the summer of 1967.

 In May 1968 Gellers filed a land claims suit on behalf of the Passamaquoddy tribe in Boston, claiming that the state of Maine "owed the tribe in excess of $150 million and title to tens of thousands of acres of land illegally appropriated from their treaty lands on the eastern branch of the St. Croix River".
 The suit was against the state of Massachusetts because Maine did not exist in 1794, when the tribe had signed its treaty with the government.
 Maine had been carved out of Massachusetts in 1820, and the treaty had been passed on to the newly created state, which had failed, it was alleged, to live up to its terms.
 Gellers hoped that Massachusetts would in turn "sue Maine as an aggrieved sovereign".

 Upon his return from filing the land claims suit in Boston, Gellers was arrested and charged with "constructive possession" of six marijuana cigarettes which police claimed to have found in the pocket of a jacket hanging in Gellers's closet.
 Despite simple possession of marijuana having recently been downgraded to a misdemeanour, legal challenges to the new law made it technically possible to prosecute the case as a felony.
 At the direction of the Maine Attorney General this was done, with the prosecution being handled by the head of the Attorney General's criminal division.
 Gellers was found guilty in March 1969 and in May he was sentenced to two to four years in prison.
 As well as incarceration, the felony conviction meant "automatic disbarment".

 Gellers appealed his conviction unsuccessfully over the course of two years.
 The judge refused to accept briefs on his behalf from the American Civil Liberties Union and the National Lawyers Guild.
 His request for a new trial was denied despite the testimony of Massachusetts lawyer Harvey Silverglate that the assistant Attorney General of Maine had told him that his office had set Gellers up.
 Having exhausted all possibilities Gellers decided to leave the country in 1971.
 He told the Attorney General of his intentions but the authorities made no attempt to prevent his leaving the country.